 I’m available for public speaking or lectures to students, local groups or local/family history societies on a range of genealogy and house-history related topics.
 These could focus on stories and examples from my research, or aspects of methodology.

-I’m a qualified lecturer and trainer of adults with more than fifteen years experience.
+I’m a qualified lecturer and trainer of adults with more than fifteen years experience in those fields.
 Following discussion with the organiser, presentations will be tailored to the needs, requirements and prior knowledge of each individual group.

 Here’s a sample of presentations that are ready to go: